Comparison of LMSs

 A cloud-based learning management system is hosted in the cloud.
-The cloud is basically a server that’s provided by the LMS vendor.
+The cloud is basically a server that the LMS vendor provides.
 Usually, your learning management system is hosted on their server.
 Rather than installed locally on your system.
-The benefit of a cloud-based learning management systems is that you don’t have to worry about server security, uptime, or staying on top of updates to your learning management system.
+The benefit of a cloud-based learning management system is that you don’t have to worry about server security, uptime, or staying on top of updates to your learning management system.

 Web-based learning management system:

 Web-based learning management systems are hosted on a server.
-The LMS can be accessed similar to how you would access a website.
-The most common are Drupal-based LMS, used by large enterprises, and government agencies.
+The LMS can be accessed similarly to how you would access a website.
+The most common are Drupal-based LMS, used by large enterprises and government agencies.
 They provide advisors that consult on the best options for your company and what is needed.

 Open-source learning management system:

 Open-source learning management system vendors publish their source code.
-Anyone can freely view, copy, or modify that code and it is entirely transparent.
+Anyone can freely view, copy, or modify that code, which is entirely transparent.
 It's usually fast-moving and more innovative as it attracts a large community base with direct consumer feedback.
 (Learn more about why an open-source LMS might be a good option.)
 Many open-source learning management systems are based on popular content management systems (CMS) such as Drupal, Joomla, or WordPress.

-On-premise learning management systems are hosted locally, on your company's servers.
-Most implementations involve a combination of your IT staff – to install, test, and deploy the software in your environment – and the vendor's implementation team, which may configure the system for your learning management process.
-Government, government agencies, and large enterprises usually always deploy on-premise LMS to control the data, mitigate risks and meet LMS compliance obligations.
+On-premise learning management systems are hosted locally on your company's servers.
+Most implementations involve a combination of your IT staff – installing, testing, and deploying the software in your environment – and the vendor's implementation team, which may configure the system for your learning management process.
+Government agencies and large enterprises usually always deploy on-premise LMS to control the data, mitigate risks and meet LMS compliance obligations.
 On-premise LMS can be stored on any server you like or restricted to a server in your country to meet compliance.
-You can also decide to have your server on the cloud with Acquia or AWS, or many others.
+You can also decide to have your server on the cloud with Acquia, AWS, or many others.
 On-premise LMS gives you complete flexibility.

 Free learning management software: